 Valuable Skills.
 Better Success!

 From advanced classes and homework to part-time jobs, extracurricular activities and social lives, pre-teens and teenagers have a lot to juggle — and with university around the corner, the list isn’t getting any shorter.
 That’s where our study skills program can make a big difference: by learning vital problem solving, strategic planning and life management skills, your child will be well-equipped to handle his or her workloads more effectively — and with greater confidence.▼

 The tutoring experts at Sylvan are ready to help your teen or pre-teen thrive.
 That’s why our study skills program considers the bigger picture, equipping students with critical skills that they can take with them to university and their first full-time job.
-Not only do we help make sure your son or daughter is ready for the heavy workloads and expectations ahead, but we also reinforce positive behaviors and attitudes, boosting your teen’s confidence along the way.
+In addition to making sure your child is prepared for the mounting workloads and expectations ahead, we also foster and encourage positive attitudes and behaviors, keeping your teen’s confidence levels up every step of the way.
 Your son or daughter is growing up fast: make sure he or she is ready with study skills from Sylvan.

-- Strategic planning: Get strategies for setting and executing short-term and long-term goals.
+- Strategic planning: Acquire strategies for setting and carrying out short-term and long-term goals.

-- Expectation management: Develop skills in active listening and learn to identify teacher expectations and priorities.
+- Expectation management: Hone skills in active listening and understand how to identify teacher expectations and priorities.

-- Higher education preparation: Get to grips with university admissions requirements, including the admission essay.
+- Higher education preparation: Get a handle on university admissions requirements, including the admission essay.

 - Job interview preparation: Get strategies for writing an effective cover letter and resume, and learn job interview techniques.